 Even with the competition as the highlight of the evening, the scene at Boreal took on the air of an outdoor pre-season trade show and “get-stoked-for-winter party.
 Thirty reps set up booths, trailers, and tents surrounding the landing of the staircase feature to fire up the crowd with swag, stickers, and a look at 2006/2007 product lines.
 Standard Films kicked off the night with its 2006/2007 movie, Draw The Line on the 40-foot by 60-foot inflatable outdoor screen.
 DJ Matt Connelly of Helly Hansen was master of the turntable throughout the entire evening’s festivities.

 Boreal Mountain Resort and the entire Jibassic Park crew give a big thanks to event partners Planet Earth and Liberty Skis.
 The two independently-owned companies go out of their way to support the entire field of snowboarding and skiing, and have made it a trademark of their brands to listen to their customers in order to create top of the line product.
 For a full rehash on the 2nd Annual Jibassic Pro Rail Invitational or to view competition photos, visit www.jibassicpark.com.

-Tossing inhibitions to the wind, Boreal Mountain Resort reminds us all that snow is for play, and everyone gets a whole year of practice at being 10.
+Tossing inhibitions to the wind, Boreal Mountain Resort reminds us that snow is for play, and everyone gets a whole winter of practice at being ten.
 Fresh eyes, open minds, and the intuitive Zen of fearless youth prevail at Boreal, and new experiences await anyone who elects to play.
-Easy interstate access, great first-timer ski and board sessions, ever-inventive terrain park features of 100 sizes and shapes, and an invitation to some carefree cool from 9am ’til 9pm daily are part of Boreal’s friendly, ever-present vibe.
+First-timer ski and board sessions, an Olympic-caliber superpipe, ever-inventive terrain park features of 100 sizes and shapes, easy access via Interstate 80, and an invitation to some carefree cool from 9am ’til 9pm daily are part of Boreal’s friendly, ever-present vibe.